APIS v2.0 Documentation

 Stewardship and Contact

-Passport Alliance was created by Cory Gibson, Founder, CEO, and CTO of AetherPro Technologies.
+Passport Alliance™ was created by Cory Gibson, Founder, CEO, and CTO of AetherPro Technologies.

-Initial APIS and Passport work began as a Keycloak fork with the Legal-Based Access Control (LBAC) framework and is now opening to broader community participation.
+Initial APIS and Passport™ work began with the Passport reference implementation and Legal-Based Access Control (LBAC) framework.
+APIS v2.0 is now presented as a standards-oriented trust framework for broader issuer, developer, verifier, and governance participation.

 - Contributor and partnership inquiries: partnerships@aetherpro.tech